Buildings with isolated subspaces and relatively hyperbolic Coxeter groups: On Euclidean flats in the realization of Tits buildings

 \section{On Euclidean flats in the $\CAT0$ realization of Tits buildings}

-Let now $F$ be a flat in $X = X(W, S)$.
+Let now $F$ be a flat in $X = X(W, S)$; we remind the reader that $\dim(F) \geq 2$ according to the convention adopted in this paper.
 We use the notation and terminology of \cite{CH06}.
 In particular, we denote by $\mathscr{M}(F)$ the set of all walls which separate points of $F$.
 Furthermore, for any set of walls $M$, we denote by $W(M)$ the subgroup of $W$ generated by all reflections through walls in $M$.
 For any $m \in \MF$, the set $m \cap F$ is a Euclidean hyperplane of $F$ \cite[Lemma~4.1]{CH06}.
 Two elements $m, m'$ of $\MF$ are called \textbf{$F$--parallel} if the hyperplanes $m \cap F$ and $m' \cap F$ are parallel in $F$.
 The following result collects some key facts on flats in $X$ established in \cite{CH06}:

 \begin{prop} Let $F$ be a flat in $X = X(W, S)$.
 Then the $F$--parallelism in $\MF$ induces a partition

 such that